 A A1 goodfile A2 goodfile B B1 goodfile B2 BADFILE C C1 goodfile C2 goodfile D D1 goodfile D2 goodfile

 On your first try you attempt to download A, B, C, and D all in one go.
 That will fail due to the corrupt BADFILE, but you don't know which file is corrupt.
 So on your second try, split it into two downloads: A+B (which will fail) and C+D (which will work).
 Then split the failed download into two parts, A (which will work) and B (which will fail).
 And so on.
-This will take multiple passes to complete but it gets the job done.
+This will take multiple passes to complete (particularly if there is more than one corrupt file) but it gets the job done.